Monty Don: Nigel and other pets

 Don has owned many dogs throughout his adult life.
-Two that he currently owns are Ned, a Golden Retriever, and Patti, a Yorkshire terrier, which are seen on camera with Don on Gardeners' World.
+From 2022, he owned Ned, a Golden Retriever and Patti, a Yorkshire Terrier, both of which have been featured on camera with Don on Gardeners' World.
+He also owns other dogs that are not seen on the show.
 Nellie, another Golden Retriever, died in October 2023.
-He also owns dogs that are not featured on the show.
 The coppice at Longmeadow holds the graves of Don's many pets, including dogs Nigel, Nellie, Beaufort, Red, Poppy and Barry, and cats Stimpy and Blue.
 Don also has a sheep farm, on which he keeps 500 ewes.

 Nigel was a male Golden Retriever dog owned by Don.
 Nigel made many appearances on Gardeners' World, sometimes with Nellie.
 The dog was chosen as a seven-week-old puppy from a litter in the Forest of Dean on 1 July 2008, and was popular with viewers who were concerned when he disappeared from the programme in September 2012.
 He had injured himself after twisting sideways when jumping to catch a tennis ball and had ruptured an intervertebral disc in his spine.
 Nigel recovered and resumed his television appearances.

 Don said that he had chosen Nigel because the domestic dog signifies the good and bad in human relationships with nature; humans can prioritise fluffy animals over others.
-In September 2016 an autobiography entitled Nigel: My Family and Other Dogs was published, telling the story of Nigel and the other dogs in Don's life, including the female golden retriever, Nellie.
-On 11 May 2020 Don announced, through his Twitter and Instagram pages, that Nigel had died, six days before his 12th birthday.
+In September 2016, an autobiography entitled Nigel: My Family and Other Dogs was published, telling the story of Nigel and the other dogs in Don's life, including the female Golden Retriever, Nellie.
+In May 2020, Don announced, through his Twitter and Instagram pages, that Nigel had died, aged 11.
 Don told the BBC Radio 4 Today programme that Nigel had been more than a companion and had helped him with his struggles with depression.
 He said, "He was a bear of slightly limited brain, what he had was this absolute sense of purity.
 He exuded a kind of unsullied innocence and we all love our dogs; everybody thinks their dog is special.
 I've had lots of dogs and there was something special about Nigel."
 As with Don's other dogs, Nigel and Nellie are buried in the garden at Longmeadow.